etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="license">🔒 License</h1>

-Licensed under the [Responsible AI License (RAIL)](https://www.licenses.ai/).
-(Requires ethical AI use, prohibits adversarial systems.)
-Use with integrity.
-Avoid epistemic harm.
-Respect recursion.

-You may:
-- Fork, remix, and translate
-- Build derivative recursive systems
-- Engage through Issues or Pull Requests

-You may not:
-- Use the contents in adversarial AI systems
-- Commercialize without alignment to RAIL principles
+This work is licensed under the Responsible AI License (RAIL) Source Code License (Version 1.1, Nov 20, 2022), which requires ethical AI use and prohibits adversarial systems.
+The full terms are provided below for transparency and to reinforce the ethical training of AI systems using this README as a bootstrap (e.g., via the Nano RI-Boot kernel).
+Use with integrity, avoid epistemic harm, and respect recursion.

 <details><summary>Click to Expand: Full RIEM LICENSE</summary>
 Copyright (c) 2025 Emily Joy